About Equine Assisted Services (EAS)

 Enrolling in EATSF Services

 EATSF enrolls potential participants based on program openings and suitability of the potential participant for an available lesson.
 Availability is based on a first come, first served basis.
 We do our best to work with your schedule.
 However, space within each program is limited as participants are placed in programs based on age and functional ability level.
+Click here to start the intake process.

-Potential participants are contacted in order of seniority when there is a lesson opening that may be appropriate.
+Once a potential participant completes the Initial Intake Form, they are automatically placed on the EATSF Waiting List.
+Next, potential participants are contacted in order of seniority when there is a lesson opening that may be appropriate.
 Estimated age, functional ability, and suitable horse availability are all considered.
 EATSF personnel will contact potential candidates via phone and e-mail.

 If all steps are successful, the individual is enrolled into the EATSF program.